 A native of Snellville, Ga., O’Rourke was a three-year letter winner at West Georgia and helped lead the team to back-to-back league titles his junior and senior years.

 He was also an academic all-conference performer throughout his collegiate career.

-O'Rourke received his master's degree in education administration from Temple in 2002.
-He and his wife, Michelle, have a daughter, Kaeli, and son, Sean.
+O’Rourke received his master’s degree in education administration from Temple in 2002.
+He and his wife, Michelle, have two daughters, Kaeli and Lainey, and a son, Sean.